Table of Contents

 Of course, the individual with Alzheimer's must live in Wisconsin and must live at home or in the home of a caregiver or family member.
 They cannot receive assistance if they currently reside in an assisted living facility, adult family home, nursing home, or memory care community.

-The specific benefits of the AFCSP are determined by the county, as well as the specific needs of the applicant and their caregivers.
+The specific benefits of AFCSP are determined by the county, as are the specific needs of the applicant and their caregivers.
 Typically the program pays, at least in part, for the services listed below.
 Annual per person spending is capped at $4,000.
+However, depending on the area of Wisconsin, the maximum annual benefit can be as low as $500 - $2,500.

-This program is open to residents statewide.
-For more information or to apply, one should contact their county Office of Aging or their regional Aging and Disability Resource Center.
+The Alzheimer's Family & Caregiver Support Program is open to residents statewide.
+For more information or to apply, one should contact their county Office of Aging or their regional Aging and Disability Resource Center (County and Tribal Aging Offices).
 Families can call the Wisconsin Bureau of Aging and Disability Resources at (608) 266-2536 and be connected their regional center.
 Additional information about the program can be found here.